1. The First Anglo-Burmese War began in __________.

 Explanation: The war secured frontiers, curbed Nepal, and added Gurkhas to British army.

-47. The Nepalese viewed the Treaty of Sugauli as:
+47. The Nepalese viewed the Treaty of Sugauli as__________.

 A) Victory